 These included Genesis, Mott The Hoople, Rory Gallagher and Roxy Music, giving Barratt and company ample opportunity to reach the masses but they never quite clicked.

 Heavy on guitar wank, the Gravy Train debut released in late 1970 is everything you would expect with never-ending riffy blues workouts that I’m sure went over a storm at the Roundhouse and Marquee but for the pop-inclined this was some seriously tough going.
 Amid the heavy psych and proggy aspirations, I don’t think singles were on Gravy Train’s collective minds although ‘The New One’ was the label’s pick and no surprise it failed to lure interest.
+Jethro Tull was an easy out when defining the band’s sound.

-Jethro Tull is an easy out when defining the band’s sound since comparisons can be made to Jericho, Chicken Shack, Blodwyn Pig and the endless stream of heady white boy blues that defined the era.
+But comparisons can be made to Jericho, Chicken Shack, Blodwyn Pig and the endless stream of heady white boy blues that defined the era.
 What separated the Train from the norm is J.D.
 Hughes deft flute work which adds a welcome dimension to the majority of the album, in particular the indulgent closer ‘Earl Pocket Of Nook’ which has some cool bits but would have been dreadfully awful without.

 Further Gravy Train albums failed to make a dent commercially although their swansong ‘Staircase To The Day’ clearly shows a band finally coming into its own and sporting a classic Roger Dean cover, stands as their finest hour with an accessible prog sound.
 Unfortunately the group’s personnel issues came to a head with an aborted fifth album that could very well have put them over the top.
 Disillusioned with each other and the music business in general, the band called it quits in 1976.